 Microbix is also enhancing infrastructure to support its growth objectives and expectations.
 Such enhancements include investments into people, equipment, and systems.
-Concerning people, the Company continue to work to retain our current great team, while adding new members with further skills and capabilities.
+Concerning people, the Company continues to work to retain our current great team, while adding new members with further skills and capabilities.
 For equipment, Microbix is investing to improve reliability, enhance capacity, and remove drudgery.
-With systems, the Company is making material investments into modernized and scalable Enterprise Resource Planning (ERP) software, alongside moving to a paperless Quality Management System (eQMS) - both of which are essential for Microbix continuing to grow the business.
-In the immediate term such investments can compress margins, but Management is convinced of their mid- and long-term benefits.
+With systems, the Company has made and continues to make material investments into modernized and scalable Enterprise Resource Planning (ERP) software, alongside moving to a paperless Quality Management System (eQMS) - both of which are essential for Microbix continuing to grow the business.
+In the immediate term such investments tend to compress margins, but Management is convinced of their mid- and long-term benefits.

-We thereby come to Microbix in 2022 and beyond.
-Already, a Company approaching C\$ 20 million in annual sales with deep and broad life sciences capabilities that has achieved profitability and attained a strong financial position.
-Now a fully-fledged medical devices firm poised to benefit from medical diagnostics being used more effectively and frequently than ever, via over 100 established international customer relationships.
-Management's near-term goals comprise still higher and more consistent sales volumes at expanding gross margins to drive growth in net earnings, free cash flow, and the value of Microbix's common stock for all shareholders.
+We thereby come to Microbix today and tomorrow.
+Already, a Company targeting annual sales of C\$ 25 million, with the goal of exceeding C\$100 million over the next several years.
+To do so, we have deep and broad life sciences capabilities and a a strong financial position.
+We are likewise a fully-fledged medical devices firm poised to benefit from medical diagnostics being used more effectively and frequently than ever, via over 100 established international customer relationships.
+In summary, Management's financial goals are to achieve higher and more consistent sales volumes while expanding gross margins, thereby driving growth in net earnings, free cash flow, and the value of Microbix's common stock for all shareholders.